-- 1. ENG (Department of English: any course except ENG 101, 102, 105, 107, 108, or their equivalents) - CHI, FLA, FRE, GER, GRK, HEB, IDN, ITA, JPN, LAT, POR, RUS, SPA, THA (Department of Languages and Literatures: FLA 150 or any literature or "civilization" course at the 300 level or above) - 3.
+- 1. ENG (Department of English; any literature course, including ENG 200 and 218) - 2.
+CHI, FLA, FRE, GER, GRK, HEB, IDN, ITA, JPN, LAT, POR, RUS, SPA, THA (Department of Languages and Literatures: FLA 150 or any literature or "civilization" course at the 300 level or above) - 3.
 HUM (Interdisciplinary Humanities Program) - 4.
 PHI, HPS (Department of Philosophy) - 5.
-REL (Department of Religious Studies) - APH (School of Architecture, College of Architecture and Environmental Design) - 7.
-ARS, DAH, MHL, MUS, THE (College of Fine Arts) - B. Natural sciences and mathematics (14 semester hours) - 1.
+REL (Department of Religious Studies) - CSH (Chicana and Chicano Studies) - 7.
+APH (College of Architecture and Environmental Design) - 8.
+ARS, DAH, MHL, MUS, THE (College of Fine - B. Natural sciences and mathematics (14 semester hours) - 1.
 Part A (eight semester hours).
-Two courses (either lecture courses with included laboratories or lecture courses with appropriate accompanying laboratories) to be taken in the Departments of Botany, Chemistry and Biochemistry, Geography (GPH 111, and 212 with 214 only), Geology, Microbiology, Physics and Astronomy, or Zoology.
+Two courses (either lecture courses with included laboratories or lecture courses with appropriate accompanying laboratories) to be taken in the Departments of Botany, Chemistry and Biochemistry, Geography (GPH 111 and 212 if taken with 214), Geology, Microbiology, Physics and Astronomy, or Zoology.
 Laboratories need to meet for at least 30 hours per semester.
-See departmental listings. - Part B (six semester hours).
+See departmental listings. - 2.
+Part B (six semester hours).
 Two courses to be taken from the Departments of Anthropology (ASM only), Botany, Chemistry and Biochemistry, Computer Science and Engineering, Geography (GPH only), Geology, Mathematics, Microbiology, Physics and Astronomy, Psychology (PSY only), or Zoology.
 See departmental listings.
-Students who completed Part A using courses from only one department may not use courses from that department in Part B. Biology courses are considered to be from the departments of both Botany and Zoology for the purposes of this restriction.
+Students who complete Part A using courses from only one department may not use courses from that department in Part B. Biology courses are considered to be from both the Departments of Botany and Zoology for the purposes of this restriction.